Mixing time of Metropolis chain based on random transposition walk converging to multivariate Ewens distribution: Higher order Sekiguchi--Debiard operators

-Throughout this section $N$ will denote the number of underlying variables in the symmetric functions and $n$ will denote the weight of partitions, consistent with previous sections.
-It is possible to study higher order differential operators on $\Lambda_N$ from the Sekiguchi-Debiard operator-valued generating function (see \cite{Macdonald} page 328) :
+Throughout this section $N$ will denote the number of underlying variables in the symmetric functions, and $n$ will denote the weight of partitions, consistent with previous sections.
+It is possible to study higher order differential operators on $\Lambda _N$ from the Sekiguchi--Debiard operator-valued generating function (see \cite{Macdonald}, page 328),

+Since the seminal work of Diaconis and Ram \cite{Aux} interpreting $D_\theta^2$ above as the generator of an auxilliary variable Markov chain, it has been tempting to consider the following: